Wagnergon/wagnergon/README.md

 🥊: I have a passion for boxing</br>
-💻: Im currently working on a Ruby on Rails application called "SeatView" 🧠: Im learning to make Full Stack applications using RoR 📫: How to reach me: <a href="mailto:wagnergon52@gmail.com">wagnergon52@gmail.com</a>
+💻: Im currently working on a Ruby on Rails application called "SeatView" 🧠: Im learning to make Full Stack applications using RoR 🧍‍♂️: Fun Fact: I served 5 years in the US Army with one deployment to Afghanistan 📫: How to reach me: <a href="mailto:wagnergon52@gmail.com">wagnergon52@gmail.com</a>